 Business Schools in Kentucky

 All of the schools on our list below have been accredited by one of the three main business accrediting bodies, the Association to Advance Collegiate Schools of Business (AACSB), the Accreditation Council for Business Schools and Programs (ACBSP), or the International Accreditation Council for Business Education (IACBE).
 Additionally, our list of business schools in Kentucky only includes public or non-profit and all schools are also regionally accredited by the Southern Association of Colleges and Schools (SACS).

 Choosing an accredited business degree gives you the insurance that the degree has clear goals, and that the school has proven that it produces quality outcomes and adheres to national and international standards.
 Accredited business schools also typically provide more options to gain real-world experience through interaction with actual businesses.

 To create our list of Kentucky’s best business schools, we started with the National Center for Educational Statistics (NCES) data.
 Kentucky has a large number of public and non-profit schools that grant undergraduate and graduate business degrees, according to NCES statistics: 54.
 However, based on our research, only 16 of these offer business-accredited undergraduate business programs, and just ten have accredited programs at the graduate level.
 That means only a percentage of Kentucky business schools are business accredited.

-On this page, you will find pertanent information to help you choose the right school for you based important criteria like: tuition, financial aid, entrance exam scores, acceptance rates, and more.
-The three sections that below cover undergraduate programs, graduate schools, and the job prospects for business school graduates in Kentucky.
+On this page, you will find pertinent information to help you choose the right school for you based on important criteria like: tuition, financial aid, entrance exam scores, acceptance rates, and more.
+The three sections below cover undergraduate programs, graduate schools, and the job prospects for business school graduates in Kentucky.